kelvinlegacy/mission23_wiki/The-CIA-Massacre-of-Mount-Calvary-Baptist-Church.md

 ## Getting Information Online
 Always check your Internet browsers address bar!
 When getting information from the SotC or anything that quotes the Creator (capital C) directly.

+### GitHub
+GitHub is the SotC’s only permanent and primary online presence for Mission 23.
+GitHub is also hosts the original repository, which we still update: https://github.com/MCBCMF/MCBCMassacre.

 ![IMG_0691](https://github.com/Mission23/MCBCMassacre/assets/140252803/b9f4d7b9-04b8-452e-8d7e-d71a6db8fce6)

-There is only one place you can obtain information about the Mount Calvary Baptist Church Memorial Foundation or the Servants of the Creator (SotC) that is [https://GitHub.com/Mission23](https://github.com/Mission23).
-All of our domain names (ie. SotC.wiki, CIAMassacre.site and CIAKill.site) will automatically redirect to [https://github.com/Mission23](https://github.Com/Mission23).
-Make sure it begins with “https://github.com/mission23/“) be check your address bar (see image above, iOS/iPhone shown), you may have to tap the address bar for the full address to be shown.
+At the current time, there is only one definitive place you can obtain the best information about this  massacre that is: [https://GitHub.com/Mission23](https://github.com/Mission23).

+Regardless of the link you take to reach here, make sure your make sure it begins with “https://github.com/mission23/“ be check your address bar (see image above, iOS/iPhone shown), you may have to tap the address bar for the full address to be shown.

+Make sure that’s the site where you are when reading about Mount Calvary Baptist Church, failure to do so can result in you consuming bad information.

+### Medium
 From time-to-time Micah may write an article covering any task or objective during the mission.
 The only place the Creator has allowed him to use is Medium.
 You can find him there by going to [medium.com/@micahthemf]().
 Articles are not intended to replace the informational or educational information provided via our wiki.

 If you need to settle an argument or cite something, see this wiki.

 If you need a very high-level summary of something we are involved with to share with others, Medium is a good bet.

-Make sure that’s the site where you are when reading about Mount Calvary Baptist Church, failure to do so can result in you consuming bad information.

 ## Always Pray to Verify
 On a personal note, we’ve never seen Him this angry.
 That’s over 6 billion years of service.
 He wants you to pray, and if you don’t pray, think really hard about any site you visit or information you consume about Mount Calvary Baptist Church.